Personal Loans

 Home Equity Loan

-A home equity loan is a type of installment loan that uses the equity in your home as collateral.
+A home equity loan is an installment loan that uses the equity in your home as collateral.
 Let’s say you have a home worth $300,000 and have $150,000 in equity.
 You could borrow a home equity loan — also known as a second mortgage — which would reduce your home equity by the amount you borrow.

-Like personal loans, home equity loans typically come with fixed interest rates and monthly payments.
-Terms for these loans are typically much longer — they can be as long as 30 years, just like a regular mortgage.
+Home equity loans typically have fixed interest rates and monthly payments like personal loans.
+However, terms for these loans are normally much longer—they can be as long as 30 years, just like a regular mortgage.

-A key benefit of a home equity loan is that, because it’s secured by your home, it usually has a much lower interest rate.
-However, because your home is the collateral, if you fail to make your payments, your home equity lender could foreclose on your home.
+A vital benefit of a home equity loan is that it usually has a much lower interest rate because your home secures it.
+However, because your home is the collateral, your home equity lender could foreclose on your home if you fail to make your payments.

 Cash-Out Refinance

-A cash-out refinance is similar to a home equity loan in that it uses the equity you’ve built up in your home as collateral.
-But instead of taking out a second mortgage on your home, you’re replacing your existing mortgage altogether, but with a larger loan.
+A cash-out refinance is similar to a home equity loan, using the equity you’ve built up in your home as collateral.
+Instead of taking out a second mortgage on your home, you’re replacing your existing mortgage with a larger loan.

 Cash-out refinance loans have many of the same pros and cons as home equity loans.
 They put your home at risk because it’s the collateral for the loan.
 However, they also come with much lower interest rates than unsecured loans.
-But keep in mind that the interest rate you get will apply to your entire mortgage.
-So if you bought a home when interest rates were very low and are refinancing when they’re much higher, you’ll end up paying more for your entire home loan.
+But remember that the interest rate you get will apply to your entire mortgage.
+So, if you bought a home when interest rates were meager and are refinancing when they’re much higher, you’ll pay more for your entire home loan.

 401(k) Hardship Loan